Thomas Tuchel: England

-On 16 October 2024, Tuchel was announced as head coach of the England national team, with his appointment made on 1 January 2025; Tuchel signed his 18-month contract eight days prior.
+On 16 October 2024, Tuchel was announced as head coach of the England national team, with his appointment made on 1 January 2025; Tuchel signed his 18-month contract eight days prior, and after interviewing with Manchester United the previous summer.
 Tuchel is England's first German and third foreign head coach, after Sven-Göran Eriksson and Fabio Capello.
 Speaking on his appointment, Tuchel stated, "I have long felt a personal connection to the game in this country" and called taking the position as "a huge privilege".
-FA chief executive Mark Bullingham called Tuchel "one of the best coaches in the world".
+The FA's chief executive Mark Bullingham called Tuchel "one of the best coaches in the world".
 During his first press conference, Tuchel expressed a desire to play attacking football which "reflects the Premier League", citing principles of physicality, intensity, and directness.
+The decision was controversial, due to many England fans associating Germany with the Second World War.
+A national newspaper dubbed his appointment as "A dark day for England".
+The former Portsmouth manager Harry Redknapp also referred to him as a "German spy".

 His backroom team, which was integrated at St George's Park, consisted of his own and existing FA staff: staff included Tuchel's former Chelsea and Bayern Munich assistant coach Anthony Barry, his Chelsea goalkeeping coach Hilário, and his PSG and Bayern Munich performance coach Nicolas Mayer.
 In February 2025, Brentford coach Justin Cochrane joined as an assistant coach and James Melbourne joined as an analyst from Chelsea.
-Tuchel's contract reportedly stipulates a financial bonus for winning the FIFA World Cup.
+Tuchel's contract reportedly stipulates a financial bonus for winning the FIFA World Cup, and early termination clauses if England failed to reach the quarter-finals of the 2026 World Cup.

+2025–2026: 2026 FIFA World Cup

-In March, Tuchel selected his first 26-man squad for England's initial 2026 FIFA World Cup qualifiers against Albania and Latvia.
+In March 2025, Tuchel selected his first 26-man squad for England's initial 2026 FIFA World Cup qualifiers against Albania and Latvia.
 This included uncapped senior call-ups for Dan Burn, James Trafford, Myles Lewis-Skelly and Jarell Quansah, as well as the return of Marcus Rashford, Jordan Henderson and Reece James to the national team since March 2024, November 2023, and March 2023, respectively.
 According to Bellingham, Tuchel reached out to 55 players before deciding his final squad, as well as spending three months travelling to club matches to meet potentially selected players.
 Tuchel led England to a 2–0 victory against Albania on 21 March and to a 3–0 victory over Latvia three days later.
 Tuchel lost his first game as England coach on 10 June, losing 3–1 in a friendly against Senegal.
 For his squad for the September 2025 World Cup qualifiers, Tuchel was noted for calling up 24 players rather than the 26 allocated selection spaces, citing his desire for a "tighter, more competitive squad".

-On 14 October 2025, Tuchel's England beat Latvia 5–0 away from home to make it 6 out of 6 wins in their 2026 FIFA World Cup qualifiers which meant that the country became the first European team to qualify for the 2026 FIFA World Cup in Canada, Mexico and the United States.
-They had achieved it without conceding a single goal in those 6 matches.
-His team eventually finished the qualifiers winning all eight matches, scoring 22 goals and conceding none which was the first time ever that a European country had ever achieved such a feat.